DealerDotCom/karma-jasmine-cucumber/README.md

 Check out [jasmine-cucumber](https://github.com/DealerDotCom/jasmine-cucumber) for more details about the actual api.

 # Release Notes
+##v 1.0.1
+* loosened the version of jasmine-cucumber so that we don't have to release this module to get non-breaking changes

 ##v 1.0.0
 * updated to depend on jasmine-cucumber 1.0 which gives us jasmine 2.0 support.
 This was a breaking change due to breaking nature of jasmine 2.0 syntax.
 Main win was better async support which is now exposed in grunt style syntax